-When it comes to working overtime, few people actually enjoy it.
-People usually do it because they have to, not because they choose to—typically, as a result of projects swelling out of proportion, or someone got their estimates wrong.
-But it can also be an opportunity: something that people voluntarily commit to for additional compensation or greater schedule flexibility – that people voluntarily commit to.
-So should workplaces guard against overtime or consider offering it to employees?
-Can it open up positive opportunities for employees, or should it always be see as something undesirable – the mark of an unstable and potentially exploitative workplace?
+"Overtime" is a term saturated with negativity.
+People usually do it because they have to, not because they choose to—typically, as a result of projects swelling out of proportion or poor estimation.
+But overtime can also be an opportunity: something that people voluntarily commit to for additional compensation or greater schedule flexibility.
+So, should workplaces always guard against it?
+Can overtime ever be a positive option for employees, or should it always be see as the mark of an unstable and potentially exploitative workplace?

-Most people aren’t overjoyed at the idea of overtime, and for very good reason.
-It comes with a whole host of problems, many of which are more overt than others.
+Most people aren’t thrilled by the idea of overtime, and for very good reason.
+Working overtime comes with a whole host of problems, many of which are more overt than others.
 In the majority of contexts, overtime can be symptomatic of:

 In all these cases, overtime is clearly a reflection of poor leadership.
 When it becomes a structural problem, it can breed employee resentment, distrust and ultimately disengagement – harming your company’s productivity in spite of the extra working hours put in.

-That said, there are cases where overtime confers certain benefits for workers.
+That said, there are cases where overtime offers certain benefits for workers.
 These mainly relate to situations where overtime is optional, but even when it’s mandatory, robust compensation written into an employee’s contract can still turn it into a positive.
-We should also consider that overtime can also:
+It's important to consider that overtime can also:

-- Give workers the opportunity to earn more.
-The obvious perk for employees is the fact they’ll earn more money by doing overtime.
-Putting in extra hours usually results in getting paid time and a half, or sometimes even double pay.
+- Give workers the opportunity to earn more: Extra hours can often mean getting paid time and a half, or sometimes even double pay.
 If you’re looking to make some extra cash quickly, overtime can be the easiest and most obvious solution.

-- Take advantage of your individual productive flow.
-We all work in different ways: some of us do our best work in the mornings, but if you’re a night owl, you may not get into the flow until late afternoon.
+- Take advantage of your individual productive flow: We all work in different ways; some of us do our best work in the mornings, but if you’re a night owl, you may not get into your flow until late afternoon.
 The ability to work overtime means you can capitalize on your natural workflow, which may not fit into 9-5 working pattern… and make money in the process.

-- Offer autonomy and flexibility.
-Following on from this, allowing workers to take advantage of their natural productivity flows and manage their own working schedules allows them to feel independent and autonomous.
+- Offer autonomy and flexibility: Allowing workers to take advantage of their natural productivity flows and manage their own working schedules offers them independence and autonomy.
 For those who offer employees time in lieu for overtime, it can be useful for fitting work around personal commitments – working slightly later on a Monday so you can leave earlier on a Wednesday, or come in slightly later on a Thursday.
 It recognizes people aren’t cogs in machines, but are individuals who work in different ways and have different schedules.

 The issue of overtime pay

 In order to be truly beneficial, working overtime should always be met with some form of compensation – and that should be satisfactory for the employee, not just the employer.
 Otherwise it leads to accusations of wage theft and non-compliance with minimum wage legislation.
-This is a huge issue in employment law right now in Europe, where the EU has just introduced mandatory employee time tracking for all member states.
+This is a huge issue in employment law in Europe, with a 2019 EU directive introducing mandatory employee time tracking for all member states.
 The US also recently introduced new overtime rules in 2020 increasing the legal salary threshold eligible for overtime pay.

 Obviously, working overtime can have a significant impact on employee health.
 Working too many hours can lead to burnout, fatigue and stress and employers need to ensure overtime is compliant with regulations on a worker’s right to rest.